enyojs/ares-project/README.md

 The following features are in the works, and you should see them added as we move forward:

 * Code completion and context-sensitive documentation
-* Additional Hermes components to extend the local and cloud file storage options: We plan to add Hermes components for Dropbox (implementation in progress), FTP, Box.net and more
+* Additional Hermes components to extend the local and cloud file storage options: We plan to add Hermes components for FTP, Box.net and more
 * Improvements to the Designer component for greater ease of use
 * ... and more!